1app.energy Blog

-How much solar energy do UK homes actually lose to EV and battery conflicts?
+How much solar can UK homes lose to EV and battery conflicts?

 UK households with solar panels, a home battery, and an EV are among the best-equipped to reduce their energy bills.
 They have generation, storage, and controllable demand all under one roof.

-A typical system installed in the UK between 2021 and 2025 looks something like this:
+A common UK solar, battery, and EV setup looks something like this:

 As a rough rule of thumb, a 4kW system might generate 16–22kWh on a good summer day, 8–14kWh in spring or autumn, and 2–5kWh in winter.